 3. You’ll probably get in trouble.
 A lot.

-You’re not supposed to have weapons after all.
+You’re not supposed to have weapons after all (or you could disguise it if that’s your thing).
 And unless they don’t bring their weapons in… you’re risking yourselves.

 4. You don’t know when they’ll be back or if they’ll be back.